MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-tfs-vsts.md

     The backup can also be restored directly to Azure DevOps Services, and it's used as the packaging method for getting collection data to the cloud.
 Contoso will use the `sqlpackage.exe` tool to generate the DACPAC.
 This tool is included in SQL Server Data Tools.

 1. **Upload to storage**.
 After the DACPAC is created, the admins upload it to Azure Storage.
 After they've uploaded it, they get a shared access signature (SAS) to allow the Team Foundation Server migration tool access to the storage.
 1. **Fill out the import**.
 Contoso can then complete the missing fields in the import file, including the DACPAC setting.
-To ensure that everything's working properly before the full migration, they'll specify that they want to perform a _dry-run_ import.
+To ensure that everything's working properly before the full migration, the admins will specify that they want to perform a _dry-run_ import.
 1. **Perform a dry-run import**.
 A dry-run import helps them test the collection migration.
 Dry runs have a limited life, so they're deleted before a production migration runs.
 They're deleted automatically after a set duration.
 A note that informs Contoso when the dry run will be deleted is included in the success email that's sent after the import finishes.
 The team takes note and plans accordingly.
 1. **Complete the production migration**.
 With the dry-run migration completed, Contoso admins do the final migration by updating the `import.json` file and then running import again.